Sadman-26/AI-Assistant-Chatbot-10MS-/README.md

+# 1. What method or library did you use to extract the text, and why?
+Did you face any formatting challenges with the PDF content?
-## 1. Text Extraction Method and Formatting Challenges
+## Text Extraction Method and Formatting Challenges
 What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?
 I used 3 types of methops to extract the pdf.
     Firstly, I used Traditional OCR(Optical Character Recognition) using poppler and tesseract.